musevlt/mpdaf/doc/muse.rst

 FSF *MOFFAT1*
 -------------

-The MUSE FSF is supposed to be a Moffat function with a FWHM which varies linearly with the wavelength.
+The MUSE FSF is supposed to be a Moffat function with a FWHM which varies linearly with the wavelength:

-The model is defined with 3 parameters:
+    fwhm = a + b*lbda

+With:

  - beta (float) Power index of the Moffat.
- - a (float) constant in arcsec which defined the FWHM (fwhm=a+b*lbda)
+ - a (float) constant in arcsec which defined the FWHM.
- - b (float) constant which defined the FWHM (fwhm=a+b*lbda)
+ - b (float) constant which defined the FWHM.

 We create the `~mpdaf.MUSE.FSF` object like this: